hallpaz/3dsystems20/docs/index.md

 > # Note that normalizing the target mesh, speeds up the optimization but is not necessary!

 I wonder if this is really true for any case.
 If this is really true, it seems that the impact on speed is huge, since we added 400 iterations (20% more) and still we did not converge to a good solution.
-I think it's an issue that needs more investigation, but as it's
+I think it's an issue that needs more investigation in a future work.
+For now, The objective of this assignment is to get familiarized with the AI Graphics platform

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNTg3ODQ1ODc1LC0xMjUxMTk5MDUzLDkyNz
+eyJoaXN0b3J5IjpbMTM5ODY4MjA2NSwtMTI1MTE5OTA1Myw5Mj
-AxMTI4NCwtMTI4NDk5MDMzNCwxNzQxNDMxODA1LC0xMTc0MjM5
+cwMTEyODQsLTEyODQ5OTAzMzQsMTc0MTQzMTgwNSwtMTE3NDIz
-NTMxLC0xNDM0NDEwNjM0LC01NDI0ODYzMTEsLTEzODE1NzA0Mz
+OTUzMSwtMTQzNDQxMDYzNCwtNTQyNDg2MzExLC0xMzgxNTcwND
-EsMTQyNjQ1NjY5LC0xNjA1MTYxMTQ4LC0xOTM4NTMwMzk4LDEx
+MxLDE0MjY0NTY2OSwtMTYwNTE2MTE0OCwtMTkzODUzMDM5OCwx
-OTI2MDU3MTVdfQ==
+MTkyNjA1NzE1XX0=
 -->